kubeflow/kubeflow/kubeflow/notebooks/prototypes/README.md

 - provide a k8 native mechanism to spawning jupyter notebooks for users

-- spawn notebooks within RBAC protected namespaces for a user
+- spawn a notebook within a RBAC protected namespace for a user

-- use jupyter service account names within the spawning pod
+- set a serviceAccountName within the spawning pod similar to jupyter-notebook

 - use k8 native authentication for the user within the protected namespace